316austin316/CTXR-Converter/README.md

 - Breakdown CTXR file header more.
 - TGA batch conversion feature.
 - Fix UI elements being flipped on .TGA
-- Switch Support (WIP: Switch swizzle is complex, I'm working on it.)
+- Switch Support (WIP: Switch swizzle is complex, I'm working on it... yes still stuck :/)
-- VITA, PS3, PS4, PS5 support?
-(Need more samples to work with if you have any, send some.)
+- VITA, PS3, PS5 support?
+(Need more samples to work with if you have any, send some..
+PS4 is the same as PC so it should work, let me know)
-- Mipmap Support (WIP)
+- Full Mipmap Support (WIP)